sportsicon/metadata-specifications/README.md

 - Media metadata
 - Athlete metadata

+We aren't including anti-piracy and 2-way links at this time.

 ## The Data Flow

 Read up on [dynamic NFTs](https://github.com/trustenterprises/hedera-dnft-specification) to understand the process but we have a base format which connects a token to a HCS topic.